 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-Garw Fynydd Cairn is a platform cairn located in Denbighshire, Wales, dating to the Prehistoric period and associated with religious, ritual, and funerary practices.
-The monument consists of a constructed mound of stone typical of cairn monuments from this era, which served functions related to burial and ceremonial activity.
-Its designation as a Scheduled Ancient Monument (Cadw SAM DE274) reflects its archaeological importance as evidence of prehistoric settlement patterns and ritual behaviour in the region.
-Such platform cairns represent significant expressions of community organization and belief systems during the Prehistoric period in Wales.
+Garw Fynydd Cairn is a Neolithic platform cairn located in Denbighshire, Wales, dating to the prehistoric period.
+The monument comprises a stone cairn structure typical of funerary and ritual monuments constructed during the Neolithic era, serving functions related to burial practice and ceremonial activity.
+Its designation as a scheduled ancient monument reflects its archaeological importance as evidence of early settlement patterns and religious observance in North Wales.
+The cairn remains a significant indicator of the landscape use and burial traditions of prehistoric Welsh communities.

 Garw Fynydd Cairn is a scheduled monument protected by Cadw under reference DE274.
 View the official record →

-Garw Fynydd Cairn is a platform cairn located in Denbighshire, Wales, dating to the Prehistoric period and associated with religious, ritual, and funerary practices.
+Garw Fynydd Cairn is a Neolithic platform cairn located in Denbighshire, Wales, dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE274.

 Garw Fynydd Cairn dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garw Fynydd Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE274.